Lipschitz-free spaces and Bossard's reduction argument: Notation and preliminaries

 Concerning Polish versus Effros-Borel structures, we should mention that it is possible to code the class of complete infinite separable metric spaces using the set of closed infinite subsets of the Urysohn universal separable metric space $\ury$, again equipped with the Effros-Borel structure, see e.g.~\cites{gao:09,gao:kechris:03}.
 However we shall work with Vershik's space $\vs$ for the reasons given above.
-Analogously to $\gur$, the set of $d\in\vs$ such that $M_d \equiv \ury$ is a dense $G_\delta$ \cite{vershik:04}*{Theorems 1 and 3}.
+Also, analogously to $\gur$, the set of $d\in\vs$ such that $M_d \equiv \ury$ is a dense $G_\delta$ \cite{vershik:04}*{Theorems 1 and 3}.
 Thus $\free{\ury}$, called the Holmes space in \cite{fonf:wojtaszczyk:08}, could be regarded as the generic separable free space.
-A immediate consequence of this and \cite{fonf:wojtaszczyk:08}*{Theorem 2.1} is that the set of $d \in \vs$ for which $\free{M_d}$ has the metric approximation property is residual.
-We mention this because Polish spaces of metrics have been used elsewhere to study approximation properties in free spaces \cites{talimdjioski:23,smith:talimdjioski:24,talimdjioski:25}.
+An immediate consequence of this and \cite{fonf:wojtaszczyk:08}*{Theorem 2.1} is that the set of $d \in \vs$ for which $\free{M_d}$ has the metric approximation property is residual.
+This observation complements \Cref{thm:ap_coanalytic}.